 Since their return, Wendy has worked up and down the Aspen Park corridor as instructor and choreographer with Peak Academy of Dance, choreographer for Stagedoor Theatre, teacher at Creative Minds Early Learning Center, teacher at West Jeff Elementary, as well as a performer and choreographer for Rhythm Tree Tap Company.

 Although she enjoys all styles of dance, tap has always held a special place in Wendy’s heart.
 She believes that everyone has the capacity to feel rhythm and use their feet to make music.
-Wendy loves working with people of all ages and is very excited to return as a tap teacher at Peak for the 2017-2018 school year.
+Wendy loves working with people of all ages and is very excited to continue her involvement with Peak.